Please note the entrepreneurship major is no longer accepting new students to the program. The entrepreneurship minor continues to remain available.

 The entrepreneurship major at Western Michigan University will provide you with a strong foundation in entrepreneurial concepts along with the flexibility to specialize in a secondary area based on academic tracks, or take courses to obtain a minor or another major.

-Students who complete an entrepreneurship major will be prepared to:
+Currently enrolled students who complete an entrepreneurship major will be prepared to:

 - Work for a startup.